Family law is the legal side to life's biggest moments and the things you hold most dear. Here's what you need to know.

 Legal custody, on the other hand, refers to a parent’s right to make decisions about a child’s upbringing.
 Parents with legal custody have the right (and obligation) to make decisions about issues such as:

 As with other areas of family law, oftentimes the smoothest and best solutions occur when the parents can come to an agreement themselves.
+And similar to divorce, mediation can be an effective way to resolve child custody issues.

 If an agreement is not reached, the court determines custody by considering “the best interests of the child.”
 The “best interests of the child” is an expansive test that can include a number of different factors including: